area9innovation/flow9/doc/gpt4.md

 # Initial prompt to teach GPT4 flow9

-Flow9 is a functional programming language in the ML family, with typescript like syntax except it does not use keywords.
+I'm teaching you the programming language flow9.
+Flow9 is a functional programming language in the ML family, with typescript-like syntax except it does not use keywords.

 A *flow9* program consists of modules.
 A module `example` is defined by a file named `example.flow9`.
 The convention is to use lower-case only filenames.